 The Albuquerque Historical Society (AHS) is a non-profit, membership organization of residents interested in promoting and preserving all matters relating to the history of Albuquerque, New Mexico and the surrounding communities.
 Founded in 1947 as the Old Town Historical Society, it originally focused on efforts to preserve the historic character of Old Town Albuquerque.
 Currently, AHS sponsors a series of monthly Programs and provides Educators with teacher resource guides.
-We also maintain a Speakers Bureau for primary and secondary schools and host a repository of Source Documents for education and research.
+We also maintain a Speakers Bureau for primary and secondary schools, host a repository of Source Documents for education and research and honor individuals or group with Albuquerque History Accolades.
 To learn more about us visit our About page.

 Become a Member of the Albuquerque Historical Society